How to fly your ship

 One of the key parts whilst mining within the Rings is making sure you can control your ship properly.
 Many captains start their journey without a clue, turn their main engine to full throttle expecting an easy ride, and end up slamming into a ringroid and causing themselves two weeks worth of repairs and a sizeable bill.

-Your ship has two control modes: Manual flight, and an Autopilot.
-The manual flight mode is where you are in full control over the ship, but that also means that you have to be capable of managing it.
-That's where the autopilot comes into play, as it takes where you want to go and adjusts accordingly. it's the best tool for the first few hours of flight, as you learn how to use your ship.
+Your ship has two primary control modes: Manual flight, and an Autopilot.
+In manual flight mode the player has full control over the ship, but that also means that you have to be capable of managing it, which is its own skillset.
+That's where the autopilot comes into play, as it takes where you want to go and adjusts accordingly.
+Autopilot the best tool for the first few hours of flight, as you learn how to use your ship.

 A side-by-side comparison of what using the autopilot (left) and manual (right) control looks like.